 Living together.
 If you continue to live with your ex-spouse after your separation or divorce, you still won't be treated as a married couple for SSI purposes, as long as both of the following are true:

 If you're living with your ex-spouse but divorced, Social Security will likely require you to provide a copy of the divorce decree and a statement explaining why you and your ex continue to live together (for example, due to illness or financial difficulties).
 Or, if you're separated, it helps to have a separation agreement or other evidence that you and your spouse have split up finances.
-The SSA will look for evidence that you are acting like a divorced or legally separated couple.
+The SSA will look for evidence that you're acting like a divorced or legally separated couple.

 When Social Security needs to determine if you and the person you're living with are "holding yourselves out as being married," the agency will usually require a signed statement from one or both of you describing the nature of your relationship.
-If there's any evidence that either of you present yourselves to others as married, Social Security will probe further, asking questions such as:

 The answers to these questions help Social Security decide if part of the income of the person you live with should be "deemed" to you.
+You may be asked to fill out the Marital Relationship Questionnaire (Form SSA-4178), which asks questions about your living arrangements, finances, and whether you're holding out as married.

 Here are some examples of how Social Security decides whether couples are holding themselves out as married.